-Recommendation C-8.20: Support marketing and public awareness campaigns aimed promote and support a series of bicycle education classes.
+Recommendation C-8.20: Support marketing and public awareness campaigns aimed to encourage proper trail use and etiquette.
+[New Policy for promote and support a series of bicycle education classes.
 Include information on bicycle safety, maintenance, and security.
 [New Policy for 2015-2035 GP]